stardog-union/stardog-blog/content/posts/stardog4-whats-coming.md

 ## Gremlin Joins SPARQL

-**Stardog 4 supports property graphs, Gremlin, and TinkerPop 3.**

-Stardog is now a polyglot graph database, equally useful for RDF and property graphs.
+**Stardog 4 supports property graphs, Gremlin, and TinkerPop 3.** Stardog is now a polyglot graph database and handles both RDF and property graphs.
 In fact Stardog is the only graph system that exposes the full power of rules and OWL reasoning to graph traversals and the property graph model generally.

 [Apache TinkerPop](http://tinkerpop.incubator.apache.org/) is the de facto API for property graph implementations, and Gremlin is a DSL for traversing graphs.